Securing Claude Cowork: A Security Practitioner’s Guide

 All Document that Cowork must not be used for regulated workloads (SOX, HIPAA, PCI-DSS, SOC 2) until audit coverage is confirmed.
 GV.PO

-All Update IR playbook with Cowork-specific scenarios: prompt injection, data exfiltration via MCP, unauthorized scheduled tasks.
+All Update IR playbook with Cowork-specific scenarios: prompt injection, data exfiltration via MCP, unauthorised scheduled tasks.
 RS.RP

 All Include Dispatch and Keep Awake in the Acceptable Use Policy.
 Document that Keep Awake may conflict with MDM sleep enforcement on macOS (caffeinate) and should be tested before rollout.
 GV.PO